benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - My name is Ben Ilegbodu
-- Excited to be kicking of Reactathon and the Fundamentals conference
+- Super excited to be kicking of Reactathon and the Fundamentals conference
-- Wanna introduce you to React and intro many of the concepts you will hear the rest of today
+- Wanna introduce you to React and warm you up to many of the concepts you will hear the rest of today
+- Called this talk "Why React?"...
-- Another title for the talk could've been...
+- But another title for the talk could've been...

 /////